DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/data-shaping/filtering.md

 To clear the applied filter, select **Clear** from the measure's context menu.

 > [!Note]
-> The measure filter is technically an expression that uses the `filter(summaryExpression, filterCriteria)` function where `summaryExpression` is a measure to be filtered and `filterCriteria` is a filter.
-See [Expression Constants, Operators, and Functions](../data-analysis/expression-constants-operators-and-functions.md) for more information about functions you can use in dashboard expressions.
+> The measure filter is technically an expression that uses the `filter(summaryExpression, filterCriteria)` function, where `summaryExpression` is the measure to be filtered and `filterCriteria` is the filter.
+See the following topic for more information about functions you can use in dashboard expressions: [Expression Constants, Operators, and Functions](../data-analysis/expression-constants-operators-and-functions.md).

 The image below shows a Chart with three measures: